 Individual meetings with each County Economic Development/Industrial Development Agency, the City of Rochester Economic Development Department and other regional stakeholders were conducted during July and August, 2014 allowing these groups the opportunity to provide further insight, recommendations and updates to the Comprehensive Economic Development Strategy.
+Follow up discussions were held with each County and the City of Rochester during August 2015 to revise and update the priority project list for their respective counties or city.

 The Draft 2014 Comprehensive Economic Development Strategy was presented at the September 11th, 2014 Regional Planning Council meeting.

-The CEDS was also discussed at the April 17th, 2014 Economic Development Advisory Committee (EDAC)/Regional Development Corporation (RDC) meeting to inform EDAC and RDC members about the development/revision of the CEDS and allow for input and feedback regarding the process.
+The CEDS was also discussed at the April 17th, 2014, August 4th, 2014, and August 11th, 2015 Economic Development Advisory Committee (EDAC)/Regional Development Corporation (RDC) meetings to inform EDAC and RDC members about the development/revision of the CEDS and allow for input and feedback regarding the process.